statuspal/esaml/README.md

 An implementation of the Security Assertion Markup Language (SAML) in Erlang.
 So far this supports enough of the standard to act as a Service Provider (SP) to perform authentication with SAML.
 It has been tested extensively against the SimpleSAMLphp IdP and can be used in production.

+Please read [this](CONTRIBUTORS.md) in order to make contributions.

 ### Supported protocols

 The SAML standard refers to a flow of request/responses that make up one concrete action as a "protocol".
 Currently all of the basic Single-Sign-On and Single-Logout protocols are supported.
 There is no support at present for the optional Artifact Resolution, NameID Management, or NameID Mapping protocols.